aranya-project/aranya/docs/overview.md

 -   **Graph**: Data structure of stored commands, where each command is connected by a line to the command that occurred immediately before it, as seen from the client\'s local state.

--   **IDAM**: (as defined by DOD): The combination of technical systems, policies and processes that create, define, and govern the utilization, and safeguarding of identity information.
+-   **IdAM**: (as defined by DOD): The combination of technical systems, policies and processes that create, define, and govern the utilization, and safeguarding of identity information.

 -   **Instance:** Individual deployment of the Aranya library.
 A single endpoint can have one or many instances.